ABOUT TEXAS BAPTISTS

 Texas Baptists, or the Baptist General Convention of Texas (BGCT), seeks to connect more than 5,300 affiliated Baptist churches in Texas with resources to aid in their work to fulfill God’s mission.
 Since its inception in 1886, Texas Baptists has been actively involved in education and social ministries, as well as evangelism and missions.

-by Texas Baptists Communications on August 3, 2020 in news
+by Kalie Lowrie on September 3, 2020 in news

 Longtime Texas Baptist leader Chris Liebrum transitions to HPU role